TransparentHealth/healthcare-trustmark/ial-1-5-definition.md

 Any of the following are acceptable forms of proof of identity for an Identity Assurance Level  `1.5` designation.

-* An in-person encounter where some corroborating evidence is provided.
+* An in-person or virtual encounter where some corroborating evidence is provided.
 Examples include non-photo identification such as
-insurance card, a Medicare/Medicard card, a utility bill, etc.
+insurance card, a Medicare/Medicaid card, a utility bill, etc.
 * 2nd party identity attestation.
 "I, Bob, know Alice to be Alice."
 * Photo identification issued by a state or federal government, but does not meet the IAL2 validation requirements for "STRONG".